In this article:

 How to set up a live event on Vimeo

-Once you have your inputs selected, click Save and you will see your stream preview, as well as your simulcast destinations and chat on the right.
-To go live, simply click the red Go Live button on the top right corner and your stream will begin.
-You can also connect with an external encoder using RTMP, which you can find under the External Encoder tab of the Input Settings menu.
+Once you have your inputs selected, click Save and you will see your stream preview, as well as your simulcast destinations, chat, and other features on the left.
+To go live, click the red Go Live button on the top right corner and your stream will begin.

 What is an External Encoder?

 An encoder is a machine or program that takes the live video and audio signals from your input sources and “encodes” them into a format that can be streamed over the internet.
-Think of this like shipping a package.
+Think of this as shipping a package.
 No matter the contents, in order to ship them across the world, you first have to pack them into a container that meets the standards of the shipping service.
+An example of an encoder is Livestream Studio.

 Ending a Stream